slipstream

 06Key Technical Decisions

-Six choices carry most of the design weight.
+Nine choices carry most of the design weight in v1.0.

 Hand-rolled MCP server, not the SDK.
 The slice of the protocol in play (initialize, tools/list, tools/call) is small and stable.
 A plugin that bundles a server should add as little as possible to a user's install.
 I implement the newline-delimited JSON-RPC framing in one file.
 The benefit is zero runtime dependencies on the MCP path and a server I can audit in a sitting.
 The request handler is a pure exported function, so tests drive it without a process; a separate suite spawns the real binary over stdio.